Find out when you need to charge VAT if you supply food and drink for the purposes of catering or as a takeaway.

 - Is it hot takeaway food?

 If the answer is ‘yes’ at any stage, your supplies are standard-rated supplies in the course of catering.
-But if you make the supply at a hospital, school or similar establishment, you must refer to section 2.6.
+But if you make the supply at a hospital, school or similar establishment, you must refer to paragraph 2.6.

 2.1 The ordinary meaning of catering